 Even with the best systems, some days are a slog.
 Entrepreneurship isn’t a smooth climb; it’s a series of distractions, self-doubt, and exhaustion.
 Spot these killers and shut them down.

-Taming Constant Interruptions
+Taming Interruptions

-You have to fiercely guard your focus.
+Guard your focus.
 Batch communications: pick two or three times a day to process email and messages.
 Outside those windows, go dark.
 Turn off notifications and use browser blockers to remove social media and news distractions.

 Defeating Procrastination and Perfectionism

 Procrastination isn’t laziness.
 It’s often overwhelm.
-Use the “5-Minute Rule”: commit to only five minutes on a task.
+Use the “5-Minute Rule”: commit to just five minutes on a task.
 Starting is usually the hardest part.

-Managing Your Energy, Not Just Your Time
+Manage Energy, Not Just Time

 Energy matters more than time.
 An empty calendar won’t help if you’re drained.
 Strategic breaks are non-negotiable.
 The Pomodoro Technique—focused 25-minute sprints with 5-minute breaks—prevents cognitive fatigue.